saurabh241930/Detecting-Fraud-using-Computer-Vision/README.md

 ### `Initiating the model after customer arrives` (Binary Classification Model) :

-Detect if Customer is present on the reception using **VGG-16** based CNN model classifier that we trained on our images
+Detecting if Customer is present on the reception using **VGG-16** based CNN model classifier that we trained on our images

 Example : like our model would start just after the customer comes to desk